Changissnz/internet_insecurity_of_today/README.md

   their localities (piracy,narcotics, et cetera).
 - Some people are panicking and saying that the breaking point is near with all this technologies.
 There are reports of "hearing voices", a feat of engineering that has already been accomplished (long-range acoustic devices, radio technologies,hearing aids).
-These mechanisms can and have been weaponized, and some people became so broke by it that they are now contemplating walking up to the threat actors to shoot or hack their face off.
+These mechanisms can and have been weaponized, and some people became so broke by tolerating the affliction that they are now contemplating walking up to the threat actors to shoot or hack their face off, a low-tech solution.